banbox/banexg/readme.md

 A Go library for cryptocurrency trading.
 Currently supported exchanges: `binance`, `china`.
 Both implement the interface `BanExchange`

+# Features
+* Support for multiple accounts, with seamless switching and no conflicts between them.
+* Comprehensive Websocket support, including subscribing and unsubscribing.
+* Support for Websocket dump and playback, which can be used for backtesting.
+* Automatic reconnection and resumption of subscriptions in case of a Websocket disconnection.

 # How to Use
 ```go
 var options = map[string]interface{}{}